rutendos/rutendos/README.md

 #### Fun facts
-In my free time, I enjoy drawing and painting.
+- In my free time, I enjoy drawing and painting.

 <figure class="center">
     <img src="./chameleon.jpg" alt="Example Art" width="400" style="padding: 5px;" align="center"/>
-    <figcaption>A painting of a chameleon using watercolor paint and details added with acrylic paint.</figcaption>
+    <figcaption>Here is a painting of a chameleon using watercolor paint and details added with acrylic paint (painted March 17, 2021).</figcaption>
 </figure>

-In the last couple of years, I've also picked up running 🏃‍♀️.
+- In the last couple of years, I've also picked up running 🏃‍♀️.
 My goal is to increase mileage each year 😅.

-My email address is rfsigauke@gmail.com.
-Feel free to email and connect with me!

 ### Development tools